 The Broward Public Defender’s Office requires a minimum of 20 hours per week for a semester, which is difficult to do when taking a full course load.
 For this reason the majority of our volunteer interns join us during the summer.

-If you are able to satisfy these commitments and remain interested in volunteering during the Fall of 2020, please contact us at email@example.com new email and in the subject line please put (1) your name, (2) “Volunteer Intern” and, (3) “Fall of 2020” Send your resume, your date of birth and what your ideal start date would be.
+If you are able to satisfy these commitments and remain interested in volunteering during the Summer of 2021, please contact us at email@example.com new email and in the subject line please put (1) your name, (2) “Volunteer Intern” and, (3) “Summer of 2021” Send your resume, your date of birth and what your ideal start date would be.
 Please include any other scheduling information or specific details about your circumstances that we might need to determine your acceptance and best placement.

-Due the COVID 19 crisis and the normal operations of the courts of the Seventeenth Judicial Circuit being suspended through Friday, May 29, 2020, a Summer 2020 Internship will not be offered.
+Due to the COVID 19 crisis and the normal operations of the courts of the Seventeenth Judicial Circuit being suspended, a limited Summer 2021 Internship will be offered.

-We will begin accepting resumes for Fall of 2020 Volunteer Interns starting in June 2020.
+We will begin accepting resumes for Summer of 2021 Volunteer Interns starting in March 2021.

 PRO BONO HOURS